Eta Sigma Gamma National Health Education Honorary

 Eligible students must meet the following requirements in order to join:

 - Be a Public Health major or minor

-- Have one or more semesters as a major or minor in Public Health
+- Have completed one (full) or more semesters as a declared major or minor in Public Health

-- A GPA of 3.0 in Public Health and an overall GPA of 3.0
+- A GPA of 3.0 in Public Health for the last two semesters

 Your participation will provide you with experiences that will complement your education and foster your career goals.
 As you know, “real-world-experience” is increasingly important in today’s competitive job market.